-The Centre for Bioinformatics, Biomarker Discovery and Information-Based Medicine (CIBM) is committed to shortening the process of obtaining novel discoveries to achieve distinctively better outcomes in clinical practice and translational individualised medicine.
+The Priority Research Centre for Bioinformatics, Biomarker Discovery and Information-Based Medicine (CIBM) is committed to shortening the process of obtaining novel discoveries to achieve distinctively better outcomes in clinical practice and translational individualised medicine.

 A scientific revolution is in the making.
 In a few years time, all known genetic risk factors for diseases could be routinely determined at birth.
 Using large-scale molecular interrogation methods, powered by advances in mathematics and computer science, a patient's particular disease subtypes could be identified and the best available treatment selected.
 Outcomes of patient tailored treatments will be valuable for the development of new diagnostic approaches and drug designs that specifically target aberrant molecular pathways present in diseased cells with minimal interference on healthy ones.
 This is the promise of personalised information-based medicine.